What are the 10 Pharma and Med Device Companies in the USA?

 Products You Might Know: The “Freestyle” range of blood glucose monitoring devices, Brufen, Similac.
 In 2018, Abbott became the first medical device company to introduce a smartphone app glucose reader in the United States.

 Brief History: Abbott worldwide was founded in 1888.
-Today, Abbott employs approximately 73,000 people in 150 countries – 2014 global sales were $22 billion.
+Today, Abbott employs approximately 107,000 people in over 160 countries, with global sales in 2019 of $31.8 billion.
 Abbott work in research, development, manufacture, and marketing of a range of products.
 They have several different areas of interest, including pharmaceuticals, medical devices, nutrition, and diagnostics.

-Presence in the US: Founded in the US, Abbott headquarters are in Illinois.
-Abbott Nutrition alone has production sites in six locations across the country, including Ohio, Arizona, Indiana, and California.
+Presence in the US: Founded in the US, Abbott’s headquarters are in Chicago, Illinois.
+They have a number of manufacturing sites across the US including in Arizona, Minnesota and Ohio.

 Products You Might Know: Neupogen, Prolia, Vectibix.

-Brief History: Established in 1980, Amgen was one of the world’s largest independent biotechnology companies, currently employing 22,000 worldwide.
-They were one of the first companies to bring biotechnology-based products to patients.
-They led the way in developing innovative products based on advances in recombinant DNA and molecular biology, and they were responsible for biotechnology’s first blockbuster medicines.
-Their portfolio today includes treatments in the therapy areas of oncology, rheumatoid arthritis, and other autoimmune diseases.
+Brief History: Established in 1980, Amgen is one of the world’s largest independent biotechnology companies, currently employing 22,000 worldwide.
+They were one of the first companies to bring biotechnology-based products to patients and their portfolio today includes treatments in the therapy areas of oncology, rheumatoid arthritis, and other autoimmune diseases.

-Presence in the US: Amgen has its headquarters in Thousand Oaks, California and seven other sites across the country including its new next-generation biomanufacturing plant at West Greenwich, Rhode Island which is due to open in 2022, employing over 200 people.
+Presence in the US: Amgen has its headquarters in Thousand Oaks, California and has sites across the country including its new next-generation biomanufacturing plant at West Greenwich, Rhode Island which is due to open in 2022, employing over 200 people.

 Area: Pharmaceuticals and Biologics